 On November 16, 2016, the Company acquired all of the membership interests of Iron Horse Holdings, LLC, which does business under the name CompareCards ("CompareCards").
-CompareCards is an online marketing platform for credit cards, which the Company plans to use to grow its existing credit card business.
+CompareCards is an online marketing platform for credit cards, which the Company is utilizing to grow its existing credit card business.
 The Company paid \$80.7 million in initial cash consideration and will make two earnout payments, each ranging from zero to \$22.5 million, based on the amount of earnings before interest, taxes, depreciation and amortization CompareCards generates during the periods of January 1, 2017 through December 31, 2017 and January 1, 2018 through December 31, 2018, or up to \$45.0 million in aggregate payments (the "Earnout Payments").
 The purchase price for the acquisition is \$103.8 million comprised of an upfront cash payment of \$80.7 million on November 16, 2016 and \$23.1 million for the estimated fair value of the Earnout Payments at the time of closing the acquisition.

+As of June 30, 2017, the estimated fair value of the Earnout Payments totaled \$41.2 million, \$21.7 million of which is included in current contingent consideration and \$19.5 million of which is included in non-current contingent consideration in the accompanying consolidated balance sheet.
 The estimated fair value of the Earnout Payments is determined using an option pricing model.
 The estimated value of the Earnout Payments is based upon available information and certain assumptions, known at the time of this report, which management believes are reasonable.
 Any differences in the actual Earnout Payments from the current estimated fair value of the Earnout Payments will be recorded in operating income (expense) in the consolidated statements of operations.
-As of March 31, 2017, the estimated fair value of the Earnout Payments totaled \$31.8 million, \$19.4 million of which is included in current contingent consideration and \$12.4 million of which is included in non-current contingent consideration in the accompanying consolidated balance sheet.
-During the first quarter of 2017, the Company recorded \$8.7 million of contingent consideration expense in the consolidated statement of operations and comprehensive income due to the change in estimated fair value of the Earnout Payments.
+During the second quarter and first six months of 2017, the Company recorded \$9.4 million and \$18.1 million, respectively, of contingent consideration expense in the consolidated statement of operations and comprehensive income due to the change in estimated fair value of the Earnout Payments.